willstepp/writings/sanctum-kthadras/sk.notes.md

 * Should feel like a discovery, each scene revealing something strange and mysterious about the world in which you are in.

-* The Fetus - make it feel like Revelations, strange vision after strange vision, unfolding in front of our protagonists eyes.
+* make it feel like Revelations, strange vision after strange vision, unfolding in front of our protagonists eyes.
 He is along for the journey until he decides to act and save the fetus.

-* The Fetus - craft the narrative itself to pull the reader through.
+* craft the narrative itself to pull the reader through.
 End first chapter as the protagonist crests an outcropping overlooking a valley, ‘you cannot believe your eyes.’
 The protag eats the mud and debris, though there is no nutrition in it.

-* The Fetus - protagonist is not aware he/she is not human, until the encounter with the carapaced hunters.
+* protagonist is not aware he/she is not human, until the encounter with the carapaced hunters.

-* The Fetus - Exploring the Ruins of a Once-Great Civilazation.
+* Exploring the Ruins of a Once-Great Civilazation.

 * You are filled with an inconsolable longing but for what exactly you do not know.